ortelius/outreach/blogs/how-to-bake-an-ortelius-pi-part03.md

 #### Gimlet Environments

-- Environments are the representation of your journey to getting your applications to the end user such as dev, staging, production
+- Environments are the representation of your journey to getting your applications to the end user such as dev, staging and production

 ![gimlet environments](images/how-to-bake-an-ortelius-pi/part03/28-gimlet-environments.png)